leisa218/feedreader-app/README.md

 With writing the desired tests, we should learn test-driven development.

+# How to use this repository
+Clone this repository or check out the demo

 # Tests written in this App
 1. Test that loops through each feed in the `allFeeds` object and ensures it has a URL defined and that the URL is not empty.
 2. Test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty.